LCSB-BioCore/COBREXA.jl/docs/src/index.md

 COBREXA is a toolkit for working with large constraint-based metabolic models, and running very large number of analysis tasks on these models in parallel.
-Its main purpose is to make the COBRA scale to problem sizes that require the use of huge computer clusters and HPC environment, which allows to realistically approach the pre-exascale-sized models and problems.
+Its main purpose is to make the methods of Constraint-based Reconstruction and Analysis (COBRA) scale to problem sizes that require the use of huge computer clusters and HPC environment, which allows to realistically approach the pre-exascale-sized models.

 In the package, you will find the usual COBRA-like functions that inteface to the underlying linear programming solvers.
 We use